-While the Campbellian description of the Hero’s Journey (as combined with three-act dramatic structure) has come to dominate much of mainstream entertainment media, the Hero’s Journey – the monomyth – is less a distillation of myth, and closer to an average.
+The Campbellian description of the Hero’s Journey has come to dominate much of mainstream narrative media, but the Hero’s Journey – the monomyth – is less a distillation of myth than it is an average.
 It is a pastiche, a collage: an integration.

 Many of the traditional stories from which the monomyth was derived start or end in "unorthodox" places.
-Just as in Greek tragedy, the hero does not always succeed in myth and legend.
+Just as in Greek tragedy, the hero does not always succeed in myths and legends.
 Just as in tales of tricksters, the hero does not always start or end in one of two different worlds.

 Different narrative approaches result in different ways of thinking about characters and events, which result in different experiences for an audience.
 Just as the sonnet and haiku can force inspiration in a poet by way of adherence to form, experimentation with different narrative structures can loosen the mind and help it escape from its creative crutches.

-The source traditions from which the monomyth was derived are rich inspirational material in their own right, but as a starting point, the monomyth itself can be arbitrarily dissected into any number of arcs as a conceptual exercise for structuring stories and events in order to better shape the moments in a character's experience and the audience's experience that matter most.
+The source traditions from which the monomyth was derived are rich inspirational material in themselves.
+Similarly, the monomyth can be arbitrarily dissected into any number of narrative arcs as a conceptual exercise for structuring stories.
+Such an exercise might aid the development of moments in a character's trajectory that matter most for audience impact.

 Human beings are always beginning and ending little journeys, no matter how short or mundane.
 Nearly any event can be described in terms of a full hero’s arc, but it is often not pragmatic – or it is just painfully cliché – to do so.
 Consider the following:

 SUPERNATURAL AID: A cat jumps on the bed, asking for food.